 - Baba Ghanoush (Roasted Eggplant Dip)

 - 2 teaspoons sugar

-- 2 cups bread flour
+- 3 cups bread flour

-- 1½ teaspoons kosher salt
+- 1 ½ teaspoons kosher salt

 - 2 tablespoons olive oil

-- Combine the all-purpose flour, bread flour, and salt in the bowl of a stand mixer fitted with the dough hook or a large mixing bowl.
+- Combine the bread flour, whole wheat flour, and salt in the bowl of a stand mixer fitted with the dough hook or a large mixing bowl.
 Mix using the stand mixer or a wooden spoon until blended.
-Add the yeast mixture, another ½ cup of water, and the oil and mix until the dough forms a ball that pulls clear of the sides and bottom of the bowl.
-If after a few minutes the mixture doesn't form a ball, add a tablespoon of water at a time until it does.
+Add the yeast mixture and the oil and mix until the dough forms a ball that pulls clear of the sides and bottom of the bowl, adding additional water a tablespoon at a time, if necessary.
+The dough should feel tacky when slapped with a clean hand, but it should not stick.
+If it sticks, add more flour, a tablespoon at a time.

 - Cover the dough with plastic wrap and let rise at room temperature until doubled in size, about an hour.
 Alternatively, let it rise in the refrigerator overnight.